British Hong Kong: Restoration of British rule

 On 14 August 1945, when Japan announced its unconditional surrender, the British formed a naval task group to sail towards Hong Kong.
 On 1 September, Rear-Admiral Cecil Harcourt proclaimed a military administration with himself as its head.
 He formally accepted the Japanese surrender on 16 September in Government House.
 Young, upon his return as governor in May 1946, pursued political reform known as the "Young Plan", believing that, to counter the Chinese government's determination to recover Hong Kong, it was necessary to give local inhabitants a greater stake in the territory by widening the political franchise to include them.
 Hong Kong remained a part of the UK and overseas colonies from 1949 until it transitioned its colony to a British dependent territory in 1983.

-The economy was the main concern after the Chinese Civil War.
-Hong Kong welcomed business from both the PRC and Taiwan.
+The economy was the main concern for the British administration after the Chinese Civil War.
+Hong Kong welcomed businesses from both the PRC and Republic of China.
 Investments from Taiwan were particularly lucrative, and Taiwanese interests were given preferential treatment in state compensation and justice.
 The Triads were strongly embedded in Taiwanese economic connections.
-Political activity, covert activity and low intensity violence – including assassinations – by Chinese and Taiwanese agents was tolerated so long as it did not disrupt public order or threaten British sovereignty.
-Hong Kong was a base for American-sponsored Taiwanese and anti-communist insurgents and terrorists operating in southern China in the 1950s and early 1960s.
+Political activity, covert activity, and low intensity violence including assassinations by both PRC and ROC agents was tolerated so long as it did not disrupt public order or threaten British sovereignty.
+Hong Kong served as a base for American-sponsored ROC and anti-communist insurgents operating in southern China in the 1950s and early 1960s.
 The British claimed that increasing policing to control movement from Hong Kong to China was impractical, and that the mutual open border policy was responsible.
 Hong Kong's value as a conduit for international trade shielded it from most PRC pressure during the 1950s.